Transient User and Developer Manual

 Transient suffix commands, on the other hand, can accept dozens of different arguments without the user having to remember anything.
 When using Transient, one can call a command with arguments that are just as complex as when calling the same function non-interactively from Lisp.

-Invoking a transient command with arguments is similar to invoking a command in a shell with command-line completion and history enabled.
+Invoking a transient suffix command with arguments is similar to invoking a command in a shell with command-line completion and history enabled.
 One benefit of the Transient interface is that it remembers history not only on a global level (“this command was invoked using these arguments, and previously it was invoked using those other arguments”), but also remembers the values of individual arguments independently.
-See Using History.
+See See Using History.

-After a transient prefix command is invoked, C-h key can be used to show the documentation for the infix or suffix command that key is bound to (see Getting Help for Suffix Commands), and infixes and suffixes can be removed from the transient using C-x l key.
+After a transient prefix command is invoked, C-h KEY can be used to show the documentation for the infix or suffix command that KEY is bound to (see Getting Help for Suffix Commands), and infixes and suffixes can be removed from the transient using C-x l KEY.
 Infixes and suffixes that are disabled by default can be enabled the same way.
 See Enabling and Disabling Suffixes.

 Transient ships with support for a few different types of specialized infix commands.
 A command that sets a command line option, for example, has different needs than a command that merely toggles a boolean flag.
 Additionally, Transient provides abstractions for defining new types, which the author of Transient did not anticipate (or didn’t get around to implementing yet).